Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

+Figure~\ref{fig:knn_scoring_workflow} (a) shows an example of this process.
+In the last column, the procedure stores the mean and standard deviation for the newest subsequence (magenta) and in the last two rows its pairwise dot products and correlations with all previous subsequences.

-\paragraph{$k$-NN Shift} Having the $k$-NNs of the newest subsequence calculated, the procedure updates the correlations $C$ and offsets $N$ for the newest subsequence $T_{d-w+1,d}$ (line~21) and shifts the existing ones left accordingly.
+\textbf{$k$-NN Shift:} Having the $k$-NNs of the newest subsequence calculated, the procedure updates the correlations $C$ and offsets $N$ for the newest subsequence $T_{d-w+1,d}$ (line~20) and shifts the existing ones left accordingly.
 This leaves the prior $d-w$ to be adjusted.
-The algorithm decreases their offsets in $N$ by one, to account for the shift (line~22), potentially producing negative out-of-range indices that point to subsequences outside the sliding window.
+The algorithm decreases their offsets in $N$ by one, to account for the shift (line~21), potentially producing negative out-of-range indices that point to subsequences outside the sliding window.
 To avoid this, we could constrain the nearest neighbour direction, as proposed in~\cite{Gharghabi2018DomainAO}.
 However, for the $k$-NN classifier in ClaSS, we do not even need the actual subsequences, but only their offsets, which by design belong to class zero if they are negative.
 Thus, we may safely ignore this issue.
-The runtime of the shift operation is dominated by moving the data, which is in $\mathcal{O}(k \cdot d) = \mathcal{O}(d)$ as both $C$ and $N$ have the dimensionality $(d-w+1) \times k$.

-\paragraph{$k$-NN Update} Lastly, the algorithm first checks if the newest subsequence is one of the $k$-NNs of the existing subsequences in $T$.
-If so, the correlations and offsets are updated (lines~23--24).
+\textbf{$k$-NN Update:} Lastly, the algorithm checks if the newest subsequence is one of the $k$-NNs of the existing subsequences in $T$.
+If so, the correlations and offsets are updated (lines~22--23).
 This can be done efficiently by locating the offsets that have $k$-NNs with lower or equal correlations compared to the newest subsequence, and inserting it in order of descending correlation, while expelling the least correlated one.
-Subsequently, the correlations $C$ and offsets $N$ are updated with the new observation and can be used for self-supervised classification in ClaSS.
-The complexity of this step is also in $\mathcal{O}(k \cdot d)$ and hence in $\mathcal{O}(d)$.
+Subsequently, the correlations $C$ and offsets $N$ are updated with the new observation.

 Figure~\ref{fig:knn_scoring_workflow} (b) illustrates an example of the updated offsets in $N$.
+The last column contains the 3-NN for the newest subsequence, and it can now be a NN of previous subsequences.